 A number of different permits are issued by the Transportation Division to the public.
 Staff is working to issue these permits online.
 Issuance of the Salt Lake City Green Stickers will be temporarily suspended until further notice.
 Residential Parking Permits renewals are currently available online only and will not be issued in person at the Transportation Office.
 Please call our office for direction on how to purchase NEW Residential Parking Permits online.

 Traffic Control Permits and Bagged Meter Permits are currently available online only and will not be issued in person at the Transportation Office.
 Please call our office at 801-535-6630 for any question or help in securing these permits online.

 Though the Building Permit Office in Room 215 of the City and County Building is closed to walk-in customers, building inspections staff will continue to make building inspections in the regular routine.
 All online services are available for permits and plan review.
-Plan review is continuing by staff working from home.
+The permits and plan review staff in Building Services will be available to meet in Room 215 on Monday – Thursday from 8:00 am – 2:00 pm by appointment only.
 Any questions can be directed to online staff at: firstname.lastname@example.org.

 Please check our website for updates and all additional informationhttps://www.slc.gov/buildingservices/.
 We will be responding to all inquiries via email at email@example.com.
 If you prefer to call, please dial 801-535-7224.